 In order to explore the elderly person’s needs and what support they will benefit from, it is essential that they are involved in the process.
 You and any other carers should also be fully involved.

 The assessment will look at the person’s current living arrangements and any care that they currently receive.
-This could be in the form of companion care or if your loved one is living with Alzheimer’s disease, dementia care or another type of elderly care.
+This could be in the form of a private live-in carer or if your loved one is living with Alzheimer’s disease, dementia care or another type of elderly care.

 Your elderly relative’s general health and how well they are able to carry out day to day activities will be assessed.
 The assessment will also examine any worries your loved one may have and how they would like their support to be delivered.